Azure Service Bus JMS 2.0 developer guide

 To simplify connecting with Azure Service Bus, these interfaces are implemented through

-ServiceBusJmsTopicConnectionFactory respectively.
-The Connection factory can be instantiated with the below parameters -
+The Connection factory can then be instantiated with the below parameters.

-- Connection string - the connection string for the Azure Service Bus Premium tier namespace.
+- Host - the hostname of the Azure Service Bus Premium tier namespace.

 - connectionIdleTimeoutMS - idle connection timeout in milliseconds.